 At the end of today, it will be one year since the General Data Protection Regulation (GDPR) came into effect.
-In this article, Ryan Dunleavy and Ian Gatt QC consider the global impact of the new regulation so far.
+In this article, Ian Gatt QC considers the global impact of the new regulation so far.

 In the run-up to its introduction on 25 May 2018, everyone was buried in the microscopic details of trying to become GDPR compliant.
 Much of the focus was on the fact that non-compliance could mean monetary penalties of up to €20m or 4% of total annual worldwide turnover in the preceding financial year, whichever was higher.
 As a result, little thought seemed to be given to how exactly the GDPR would reshape the data privacy regime on a global and macro level.